YIKMAT/LKE-AMR/README.md

-`SASA` can be installed from source, you can download it and run it in command line or IDE (i.e. Pycharm):
+`LKE-AMR` can be installed from source, you can download it and run it in command line or IDE (i.e. Pycharm):
 ```shell script
 pip install -r requirements.txt
 pip install -e .